alexerlandsson/css-fadeshow/README.md

 - Great browser support
 - Easy to customize
 - Easy to add custom themes
-- Lightweight (2.2KB gzipped with 5 slides and all modifiers included)
+- Lightweight (3.5KB gzipped with 5 slides and all modifiers included, 2.5KB with autoplay disabled)
 - Modular Addons (Modifiers)

 ## Quick start